XTRABYTES Development Update

 Progress on the XCITE desktop client was being more and more hindered by lack of access to the core code.

-The SSS was suggested by Borzalom as a solution; the frontend team are adding functionality to SSS to allow XCITE to move forward.
+The SSS was suggested by Borzalom as a solution; the front-end team is adding functionality to SSS to allow XCITE to move forward.

 The following functionality is complete: